BackofenLab/GraphClust-2/README.md

 |7| Search_covariance_models | Scan full input sequences with Infernal's cmsearch to find missing cluster members |
 |8,9| Report results | Collect final clusters and create example alignments of top cluster members|

-### Input data:
+### Input:
 The input to the workflow is a set of putative RNA sequences in FASTA format.
 Inside the `sample_data` directory you can find examples of the input format.
 In this case the data is from a benchmark set based on Rfam 12.0 and additionally is optionally labeled with reference Rfam family members.

+### Configuring the workflows:
+Please proceed with the interactive tour named `GraphClust workflow step by step`, available under `Help->Interactive Tours` Check FAQs for understanding the frequently important parameters.

 ### Output:
 The output contains the predicted clusters, where similar putative input RNA sequences form a cluster.
 Additionally overall status of the clusters and the matching of cluster elements is reported for each cluster.

 Please check the interactive tours and GraphClust [README](http://www.bioinf.uni-freiburg.de/Software/GraphClust/README) for more information about the reported info and files.

 # Contributors